Parth7798/Terraform/README.md

 2.  **Initialize Terraform**

-    This command initializes the working directory, downloading the necessary provider plugins.
+    This command prepares your working directory for Terraform.

     ```bash
     terraform init
     ```

-3.  **Review the Plan**
+3.  **Review the Execution Plan**

-    This command shows you what resources Terraform will create, modify, or destroy.
+    See what resources Terraform will create before making any changes.

     ```bash
     terraform plan